-A roller shade is a very simple window treatment that doesn’t offer much aesthetic value.
+A roller shade is a very simple window treatment that doesn’t offer much aesthetic value but, to put it simply, get the job done.
 These shades come in a variety of materials, including fabric and vinyl.
 When they’re open, the material is flat.
 And when they’re closed, the material rolls up on a dowel.
 They range from light-filtering to blackout, so they can work in most rooms.

 Curtains With Grommets

 Some curtain panels come with grommets sewn in at the top.
 Slide these grommets onto a curtain rod, and you will be able to open and close your curtains with ease.
 The grommets also help the curtains to stack nicely when they’re open.
 However, like rod pockets, they can be prone to tearing if they aren’t well made, especially with heavy fabrics.
 Plus, as the grommets are always visible, they might not fit with every design preference.

 Curtains With Rings

 Another option to attach curtains to a curtain rod is with rings.
 The rings slide around the rod and have small clips that you fasten onto the curtain fabric.
 This option is ideal if you have a decorative rod that you don’t want the curtain fabric to cover.
 However, sometimes the clips aren’t strong enough to hold heavy fabric.